WGLab/HadoopCNV/docs/initialization.md

 ## Initial configuration

 These steps should be completed as username hadoop on the master node.
 Configure which nodes are the slaves by editing $HADOOP_CONF_DIR/slaves.
 This file is straightforward and contains one hostname per line.
 Do not include the master node in this file.
+You will also want to identify the master node in the appropriate files.
+In yarn-site.xml, be sure the contents of the value tag of the yarn.resourcemanager.hostname property is set to the domain name of your master node.
+You will also need to set the domain name of the master node in the value tag of the fs.defaultFS property in the core-site.xml file.

 You'll want to first format the HDFS system from the namenode.
 Command is: